Overview

 Where does the money come from?

 In the last year The Foundation has been supported by the organisations listed elsewhere on this site, and also by donations made by a large number of private donors.
-Whilst sufficient to enable the Foundation to function on a day to day basis, it lacks a Capital Fund to draw on in emergencies.
-Ideally we need $2 million in such a fund to guarantee long-term existence.
+Whilst sufficient to enable the Foundation to function on a day-to-day basis, it lacks a Capital Fund to draw on in emergencies.
+Ideally, we need $2 million in such a fund to guarantee long-term existence.
 We believe that generous people sharing our vision will enable us to reach that target.

 What can you do?